salkuadrat/universe/README.md

 ### Multi TileLayer Maps

-We can create maps with multiple map layers.
+We can create maps with multiple tile layers.
 Here is an example of using Humanitarian OpenStreetMap combined with map tiles from SafeCast and OpenRailwayMap.

 ```
 U.OpenStreetMap(